This WFPB chocolate peanut butter cake recipe is so easy to make. I’ll bet it finds it’s way to your table at least once a week.

 Should I keep my WFPB cake in the refrigerator?

-Because this cake is made with whole food ingredients and doesn’t contain any preservatives, it is best to refrigerate it.
+This cake is made with whole food ingredients.
+It doesn’t contain any preservatives.
+Therefore, it is best to refrigerate it.

-I don’t even eat it until it is thoroughly chilled.
+I don’t even consider eating it until it is thoroughly chilled.
 And I’m not the kind of woman who finds it easy to resist a good slice of chocolate cake.

 So place it in an airtight container, toss it in the fridge, and then do your best to hold on tight until it is thoroughly chilled before you take a bite.
 You’ll be glad you did!